justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/liferay-commerce-configuration-overview/README.md

 * Health Check
 * [Warehouses](../../catalog/managing-inventory/warehouse-reference-guide/README.md)

-## Site Specific Settings
+## Commerce Site Settings

-The following configurations apply to just the store's site.
+The following configurations are scoped to the selected store site.
 Changes here are not applied to other stores hosted on the same Liferay Commerce instance.

 Navigate to the _Control Panel_ → _Store Site_ → _Commerce_.

-### Settings (Site)

 ![Minium Full Site Settings](./images/03.png)